Get insider access

 Acer Nitro XV275K P3biipruzx

 The LG 27GS95QE-B and the Acer Nitro XV275K P3biipruzx are both 27-inch gaming monitors.
 The Acer is more versatile and works extremely well as both a gaming and productivity monitor.
-It has a higher resolution with greater text clarity, a USB-C input with 90W of power delivery, and it has no risk of burn-in during productivity use, unlike the LG.
+It has a higher resolution with better text clarity, a USB-C input with 90W of power delivery, and no risk of burn-in during productivity use, unlike the LG.
 The Acer is also much brighter and performs better in very bright environments.
 However, the LG is a better choice if you're spending most of your time gaming, as fast-moving objects are crisper and sharper, and it has a higher refresh rate for a smoother gaming experience.
-Additionally, because it's an OLED, it has near-perfect contrast, so it displays inky blacks next to bright highlights in dark rooms.
+Additionally, because it's an OLED, it has near-perfect contrast, and it displays inky blacks next to bright highlights in dark rooms.

 + Show more